Mark Burnett: Productions

 Burnett first produced the expedition race show Eco-Challenge in 1995.
-This led to the hit reality show Survivor which premiered in the summer of 2000 and was the most watched summer series since Sonny and Cher.
+This led to the hit reality show Survivor which premiered in the summer of 2000, and was the most watched summer series since Sonny & Cher.
 Survivor was named the Number 1 reality series of all time by Entertainment Weekly in 2009.

-In 2004, NBC premiered The Apprentice, a reality television series in which contestants competed for a job under real estate magnate and former President Donald Trump.
+In 2004, NBC premiered The Apprentice, a reality television series in which contestants competed for a job under Donald Trump.

-Burnett has produced several other television franchises including: Are You Smarter than a 5th Grader?, Shark Tank, The Voice, Beat Shazam, Coupled and TKO: Total Knock Out.
-He has maintained a strong presence in award show franchises, having produced the MTV Movie Awards (2007–2011), the annual People's Choice Awards (2010–2017), the Spike Video Game Awards (2011 & 2012) and the 2011 63rd Primetime Emmy Awards.
+Burnett has produced several other television franchises including Are You Smarter than a 5th Grader?, Shark Tank, The Voice, Beat Shazam, Coupled, and TKO: Total Knock Out.

-Burnett has produced more than 3,200 hours of television programming which regularly airs in more than 70 countries.
-Past shows include Celebrity Apprentice (NBC), Bully Beatdown, Combat Missions, The Contender, The Contender Asia, Expedition Africa, Expedition Impossible, How'd You Get So Rich?, Martha Stewart, My Dad Is Better than Your Dad, On the Lot (a collaboration with Steven Spielberg), Pirate Master, The Restaurant, Rock Star, Sarah Palin's Alaska, Stars Earn Stripes, Starmaker, Toughest Cowboy, and Wedding Day.
+Past shows include The Celebrity Apprentice (NBC), Bully Beatdown, Combat Missions, The Contender, The Contender Asia, Expedition Africa, Expedition Impossible, How'd You Get So Rich?, Martha Stewart, My Dad Is Better than Your Dad, On the Lot (a collaboration with Steven Spielberg), Pirate Master, The Restaurant, Rock Star, Sarah Palin's Alaska, Stars Earn Stripes, Starmaker, Toughest Cowboy and Wedding Day.

-As well as his ongoing productions, Burnett and his wife, actress Roma Downey, produced The Bible, a 10-hour History Channel drama based upon stories of the Bible.
-The Bible became the No. 1 new series on cable TV in 2013 and was the No. 1 series in Canada, Spain, and Portugal.
+Burnett and his wife, actress Roma Downey, produced The Bible, a ten-hour History Channel drama based upon stories of the Bible.
+The Bible became the No. 1 new series on cable TV in 2013 and was the No. 1 series in Canada, Spain and Portugal.
 In total, with subsequent airings, The Bible was seen by more than 100 million viewers.